 Flower Hill and Rosy Buck Farms– salad mix, sprouts, eggs, edible flowers, bouquets

-Ludwig Farms Creamery– a variety of cows milk cheeses
+Ludwig Farms Creamery (at the Larder and Cupboard tent)– a variety of cows milk cheeses

 Maplewood Richmond Heights School– locally grown seasonal produce as well as seeds and cut flowers, plants